clemenceclaireR/api_openfoodfacts/README.md

 The user open the program on a terminal.
 He can choose between 3 options :

+1 - Display categories

+2 - Display products

-1 - Which food item do you like to trade ?
+3 - Which food item do you like to trade ?

-2 - See my traded food items
+4 - Display previously saved products

-3 - Quit
+5 - Quit

 If the user choose the first option, the program will ask him or her several questions :